hsamala688/Fake-News-Analysis/README.md

 ## Key Notes:
 Kavin had issues pushing code to github so almost all pushes were done by Hayden.
 However, work was still down equally between the two of us.
+Additionally, all code blocks should have extensive comments explaining our reasoning